 Key policy question: What is the trend in the acidity of ocean water?

 - Surface-ocean pH has declined from 8.2 to below 8.1 over the industrial era due to the growth of atmospheric CO2 concentrations.
-This decline corresponds to an increase in oceanic acidity of about 30%.
+This decline corresponds to an increase in oceanic acidity of 26%.

 - Observed reductions in surface-water pH are nearly identical across the global ocean and throughout Europe’s seas.

 - Ocean acidification in recent decades is occurring a hundred times faster than during past natural events over the last 55 million years.

 - Ocean acidification already reaches into the deep ocean, particularly in the high latitudes.

 - Models consistently project further ocean acidification worldwide.
 Surface ocean pH is projected to decrease to values between 8.05 and 7.75 by the end of 21st century depending on future CO2 emission levels.
 The largest projected decline represents more than a doubling in acidity.